Sousastep/SousaFX-rnbo-docs/docs/attributions.md

 Everyone in the Max discord channel

-Everyone who's tried SousaFX so far :)
+YOU for reading this far :)